🧄 Ingredient notes

 Soaking sunflower seeds softens them, so they blend easier and faster.

 The fastest way to soak sunflower seed kernels is to pour boiling water over them and leave them to soak for 15-20 minutes.
 Drain and rinse with fresh water.
 At this point, they're ready to be used for this recipe.

-If using cool water, soak for 2 hours on the counter.
+If using cool water, soak for 2 hours on the counter or overnight in the refrigerator.
 Then, drain and rinse and continue with the recipe.

 How long does it last?
 How to store it?

 You can store sunflower seed sour cream in the refrigerator for up to one week.